garciart/PHPUserAdminShell/README.md

 # PHP User Manager
 This is an extension of my tutorial, [Master Pages in PHP](https://github.com/garciart/Master-Pages-In-PHP "Master Pages in PHP"), incorporating a user administration system (using SQLite) and Bootstrap styling.
-Simply clone, rename the project, and add your own pages!
+You can download it and add it to your project, or you can clone it and use it as the foundation of your web site!

 ---